Author: Jonathan Baird / Editor: Adrian Boyle / Reviewer: Kathryn Blackmore / Codes: HAP11, C3AP1e / Published: 20/04/2019 / Review Date: 20/04/2022

 The presence of arrhythmias should lead to a period of monitored observation.
 Women who are more than 22 weeks pregnant should undergo obstetric assessment.

 Electrical burns should be managed like any other burn, but the threshold for admission and review should be lower as the burns are often deeper than purely thermal burns.

 Safety pearls and Pitfalls

 - The extent of injury underneath an electrical burn is often under-estimated.

 - A patient who has suffered a lightning strike can be difficult to diagnose.
-These are usually golfers who are found outside in an acutely confused state in stormy weather
+They are often found outside in an acutely confused state in stormy weather.

 MedicoLegal and other considerations